- Enrollment Documents Required

 Learning Log / Assessment of Student Work

 There are various methods parents can use to document the acquired learning for the student throughout each learning period (every 20 days).
-At the learning period meeting, the ES will review learning logs and engage in academic conversations to ensure that adequate amount of work was documented and confirm that ample learning did take place.
+At the learning period meeting, the ES will review learning logs and engage in academic conversations to ensure that the adequate amount of work was documented and confirm that ample learning did take place.
 Progression through the assigned curriculum and the state standards will be verified by the ES as well.

 Attendance / Grid Log